 The farmer markets, which were the places where you usually could buy cheap, locally grown products have been taken over by companies and resellers, resulting in higher prices.

 As a result, even farmer markets are more expensive than they used to be – and sometimes more expensive than supermarkets, although the products are similar in quality.

 Take watermelons as an example (I love them!)
 Some 3-4 years ago, the cheapest you could buy them was 0.80 lei per kilo.
-The cheapest I was able to find in 2021 in high season was 1.5 lei/kilo.
+The cheapest I was able to find last summer was 2.5 lei/kilo.
+Crazy!

 You were able to buy locally grown, garden tomatoes with as low as 3 lei per kilo a few years ago.
 This year, prices for the garden tomatoes are between 7 – 10 lei (going to four times those amounts during the off-season months).

 As a result, food prices in Romania are usually on par with those in the rest of Europe.
-Many are still way lower so overall you will still be able to pay less on food in Romania than you would in other EU countries.
+You will pay less on some, bringing your overall food bill to under the amount you’d pay for an identical purchase in other EU countries, but not by much.